Philip-Lawson/Philip-Lawson.github.io/_posts/2015-8-2-Is this string a palindrome? - Down the rabbit hole.md

 K.I.S.S.
 Haskell

 Did I mention I like Haskell?
 I like Haskell.
 A lot.
 Excluding type declarations (which aren't necessarily needed) there are four lines of code and hardly any boilerplate.
-I could have written it in two lines if I was to sacrifice readability.
+I could have written it in two lines if I didn't mind sacrificing readability.

 ```haskell
 -- longer readable way